sabre-io/xml/README.md

 I often found myself repeating the same pattern for xml manipulation over and over.
 This library implements that pattern.

-At it's hard, the library maps xml elements to PHP value objects.
+At it's heart, the library maps xml elements to PHP value objects.

 The following assumptions are made: